 - Generation Rx: Grades 9 to 12.
 Impact of prescription drugs on the body, dangers of prescription drug use/abuse, opioids, CNS depressants, stimulants, over-the-counter drugs.
 Students also learn about the dangers of mixing alcohol and prescription drugs through an interactive activity.
-This program engages student interaction through Turning Technologies© response system.
+This program engages student interaction through Turning Technologies© response system and is great to pair with the virtual Prescription Drug Safety Program.
 (45 minutes)

 - Steroids & Supplements in Sports: Grades 6 to 12.
 A competitive “game” using interactive Turning Technologies© remotes; students learn and answer competitive questions about anabolic steroids, supplements, diet and exercise.
 (45 minutes)

-- Life Begins: Grades 6-8.
-Introduction to genetics, male and female reproductive systems, fertilization, conception, fetal growth and development, childbirth, abstinence (90 minutes)
+- Human Reproduction and Pregnancy: Grades 6 to 7.
+This co-ed program provides an introduction to genetics, an overview of the male and female reproductive systems, fertilization, conception, fetal growth and development, childbirth, and an introduction to pregnancy prevention, including abstinence.
+(90 minutes)